 We are always excited to read submissions from potential new clients.
 To submit your work for consideration, please read about what we’re looking for below, then email the first three chapters along with a synopsis (preferably as a Word document) and covering letter to either Ella, Bryony or Elinor, using the email addresses below.
 If you are submitting a picture book to Elinor please send the full text, with either the complete or sample illustrations if you intend to illustrate it.
 Please do not send your work to more than one of us.
 If we feel that your submission is more suited to another agent within the agency, we will pass it on to them.
+We welcome submissions from authors of all backgrounds, including those currently under-represented in publishing.
 Whilst we do consider submissions from international authors, we feel that generally US-based authors will be better served by a US-based agent.

 Your covering letter should focus on telling us what your book is about, and include a short biography about yourself and any previous writing experience.
 We do not believe in asking authors to send us their material on an exclusive basis, as it is not in your best interests to do so; however, we do ask that you let us know if another agent is considering your full manuscript.
 We do not charge a reading fee.

 You will receive an automatic acknowledgement when your submission has been safely received.
 We aim to respond to all submissions within six weeks, however during busy periods it may take up to twelve weeks.
-Please note that Bryony and Ella are currently closed to submissions.
+Please note that Bryony is currently closed to submissions.

 I want there to be a sense of purpose and direction to the story, which might be driven by the emotional journey the character goes on, or by a strong, pacy plot with an intriguing concept or ‘hook’ at the heart of the story that’s going to immediately pique my curiosity.
 I need realistic and engaging characters who I’m going to care about and want to champion, authentic dialogue, and vivid, immersive settings, so I can sink into the world of the story.